 An effective change management plan will allow you to stay on schedule, meet budget expectations, and support an effective Penelope implementation.

 Planning for change can be difficult.
 Organizations must allocate as much time and resources to planning and implementing change as they would any other corporate shift.
 So where do you start?

 Organizations need to allocate as much energy in planning for change as they do in their initial purchase.

 Protecting your investment means planning for your implementation.

 A change management team, consisting of all levels of staff, can assist with a smooth transition.
-Give this team the task of managing and communicating change to the rest of the organization.
+Give this team the task of managing and communicating

 A large part of this shift is ensuring your management teams have the capacity and ability to manage the change.

 Planning and speaking the language of change together with staff teams will ensure their success.
 Allow them to become your champions for change.

 3 – Communicate!